spacetelescope/jwst/docs/associations/source/reference/association.rst

 the filter of the new members must match exactly with what the association is expecting.

-This hybrid definition allows rules to be written where each value of a specific attribute of a member does not have to be explicitly stated.
+This dynamic definition allows rules to be written where each value of a specific attribute of a member does not have to be explicitly stated.
 This provides for very robust, yet concise, rules.

-This self-definition of associations does give rise to some complexity in association instantiation.
-Keep this in mind as one reads on.

 User-level API
 --------------